-The Bodhisatta was once a king’s advisor.
-The full account of this lifetime is told in the Maha-Ummagga Jataka (#546) while the Khajjopanaka Jataka only relates this single incident from that story.
+The full account of this lifetime is told in the Maha-Ummagga Jataka (#546), while the Khajjopanaka Jataka only relates this single incident from that story.

 The next night the goddess returned and the king said he couldn’t solve the riddles.
-She rebuked the king’s foolishness for relying on Senaka, his chief advisor, and the other three advisors and said only the Bodhisatta was smart enough to figure them out.
+She rebuked the king’s foolishness for relying on Senaka, his chief advisor, and the others and said only the Bodhisatta was smart enough to figure them out.
 “When you want fire, you don’t blow on a firefly.
-Putting fireflies under grass and cow dung will not make them burn,” the goddess said.
-“And when you want milk, squeeze a cow’s utter, not its horn.
-To know something’s weigh, use a balance, not your hand.
-Senaka is a firefly; the Bodhisatta is a great fire blazing with wisdom.
+Putting fireflies under grass and cow dung will not make them burn,” she said.
+“And when you want milk, squeeze a cow’s udder, not its horn.
+To know something’s weight, use a balance, not your hand.
+Senaka is a firefly; the Bodhisatta is a bonfire blazing with wisdom.
 If you do not bring him back to the palace to answer these questions, you are a dead man.”

 In the Lifetime of the Buddha

-One day some of the Buddha’s disciples were discussing his supreme wisdom.
-In particular, how he had humbled and converted a vast multitude of brahmins, ascetics, thieves, goblins, gods, and more.
-When the Buddha heard them talking about it, he told them this story so they knew he’d had perfect knowledge in the past too.
+One day some of the Buddha’s disciples were discussing his supreme wisdom; in particular, how he had humbled and converted a vast multitude of brahmins, ascetics, thieves, goblins, gods, and more.
+When the Buddha heard them talking about it, he told them this story so they knew that he’d also had perfect knowledge in the past.

 King Vedeha was an earlier birth of Laludayi, an elder disciple of the Buddha who was so shy that he could not speak when around more than a single other person, and he often said one thing when he meant another.
-Senaka was an earlier birth of Saccaka, a Jain who converted to be a disciple of the Buddha, and the other three advisors were Potthapada, Ambattha, and Pilotika, three ascetics who respected the Buddha.
+Senaka was an earlier birth of Saccaka, a Jain who converted to be a disciple of the Buddha, and the other three advisors were earlier births of Potthapada, Ambattha, and Pilotika, three ascetics who respected the Buddha.